akesseler/HtmlDocsTemplate/README.md

 # HtmlDocsTemplate

 The template project for any HTML documentation.
+See the result under [https://akesseler.github.io/HtmlDocsTemplate/](https://akesseler.github.io/HtmlDocsTemplate/)

 ## Limitations